Philosophy of Finance

 At the same time, the fluidity of financial practice presents challenges for scholars, questioning received models of financial markets and their import.

 The Program on the Philosophy of Finance engages students, scholars and practitioners with the goal of addressing fundamental questions raised by the practice of finance.
-Through conferences, seminars, working groups and publications, the Program on the Philosophy of Finance will create the space necessary for this interdisciplinary reflection.
+Through conferences, seminars, fellowships and publications, the Program on the Philosophy of Finance will create the space necessary for this interdisciplinary reflection.

 From Practice to Theory